Hi! My name is Davis Land.

 In 2017, my friend Brie Ripley and I started Dear, a podcast wherein Brie and I write audio letters to one another.
 We did it to force oursleves to make something out of the ordinary on a regular basis.
 You should check it out.

 I served as Programming Director for KANM Student Radio for most of my college career.
 As Programming Director I built out the show schedule and directed student DJs to produce and air music, talk, and fictional content, all while hosting my own weekly show.
 Before I was Programming Director at KANM I helped with produce content and interviews for the station.
-These segments are, unfortunately, lost on a hard drive which the University reclaimed and then sold as “surplus” (this taught me to always make backups).
+These segments are, unfortunately, lost to a hard drive which the university reclaimed and then sold as “surplus” (this taught me to always make backups).

-Currently I serve as the Editor-In-Chief for Alien Mouth, an independent journal and press I started with a friend.
 From August of 2015 through 2016, I served as Editor-In-Chief of The Eckleburg Project, Texas A&M’s student literary and arts journal.
 I’ve been involved with other ephemeral yet substantial arts efforts.
 Ask me about them!

 I've gained a lot of different skills through all of that; here's an incomplete list: ProTools, the Adobe Creative Suite (namely Audition, Premiere, Illustrator, and Photoshop), how to do writing good, Microsoft Office, Slack, various CMS platforms, writing, filing public records requests, emailing (it’s a skill, trust me), being funny sometimes, Twitter (that’s also a skill I think), book binding, cooking, having a critical eye, driving in Boston, paying off a credit card, being a leader, the Do Not Disturb feature on my phone, tying shoes, high fiving, being a direct communicator, and a few more things.